WalaaASA/BrickBreakerGame/README.md

 # Brick Breaker Game project
-This game is presented as a project for the Java course.
+This game is presented as a project for Java course.
 The main goal of this project is to practice working on GUI development so I worked on previously done codes by other programmers, then I tried to customize it and add slight changes